mth/yeti/doc/reference.rst

 |                   | code *####*.                                           |
 +-------------------+--------------------------------------------------------+

+Stray backslash characters are not allowed, and all other sequences of symbols represent themselves inside the string literal.

 Strings are composite literals, because it is possible to embed arbitrary expressions_ in the string using \\(...).
 The value of the whole string literal is the result of concatenation of literal and embedded